-The Otonabee-Peterborough Source Protection Area (O-P SPA) has an approximate population of 147,446 and includes portions of twelve (12) municipalities and three (3) First Nations Reserves.
-It covers approximately 3,365 km2 and is comprised of the Otonabee Region Watershed (1,915 km2) and areas to the north (1,365 km2) which include portions of Haliburton and Peterborough Counties.

-Approximately 62% of the population, or 91,508 people, obtain drinking water from eleven (11) municipal residential drinking water systems in the O-P SPA.
+- The Otonabee-Peterborough Source Protection Area (O-P SPA) has an approximate population of 147,446 and includes portions of twelve (12) municipalities and three (3) First Nations Reserves.
+It covers approximately 3,365 km2 and is comprised of the Otonabee Region Watershed (1,915 km2) and areas to the north (1,365 km2) which include portions of Haliburton and Peterborough Counties. - Approximately 62% of the population, or 91,508 people, obtain drinking water from eleven (11) municipal residential drinking water systems in the O-P SPA.
 Three (3) municipal drinking water systems, Lakefield, Peterborough and Hastings, draw from surface water sources (the latter extends into the Municipality of Trent Hills in the Lower Trent Source Protection Area).
-Eight (8) residential drinking water systems draw on groundwater to serve approximately 3% of the population, or 4,929 people, in the communities of Alpine Village/Pirates Glen, Birch Point Estates, Buckhorn Lake Estates, Crystal Springs Subdivision, Keene Heights Subdivision, Millbrook, Norwood, and Pinewood.
+Eight (8) residential drinking water systems draw on groundwater to serve approximately 3% of the population, or 4,929 people, in the communities of Alpine Village/Pirates Glen, Birch Point Estates, Buckhorn Lake Estates, Crystal Springs Subdivision, Keene Heights Subdivision, Millbrook, Norwood, and Pinewood. - There are two (2) populated First Nation Reserves in the O-P SPA, Curve Lake and Hiawatha, with a combined population of approximately 1,543 that is primarily served by private wells.